lufei/answer-website/blog/project-ideas-for-google-summer-of-code-2024/index.md

 The Slack integration allows team members to search information in Answer without leaving their current workflow.
 Users can perform the corresponding operations by entering similar commands as below:

-- `/answer ask`：Add a new question
+- `/answer ask`: Add a new question
-- `/answer search`：Search
+- `/answer search`: Search
-- `/answer connect|disconnect`：Bind or unbind an account
+- `/answer connect|disconnect`: Bind or unbind an account
-- `/answer notify`：Set up message notifications to receive system messages through Slack
+- `/answer notify`: Set up message notifications to receive system messages through Slack

 ### Webhook Notification